List of north–south roads in Toronto: Avenue Road

 There are several stories relating to the origin of Avenue Road.
 The most popular legend retells that of an early surveying team travelling west along what is now Bloor Street.
 Upon reaching the location of the intersection with Avenue Road today, the lead surveyor, a Scotsman, pointed north and proclaimed "Let's 'ave a new road here".
 But this is almost certainly apocryphal; the street was probably named for its tree-lined character.
+It is a part of the decommissioned Ontario Highway 11A.

 Avenue Road is also a short residential street (1.5 km) that runs from Edgar Avenue north to Weldrick Road connecting the communities of Richvale and Yongehurst in Richmond Hill, Ontario.
 Although the Toronto section can align with the Richmond Hill sections if connected, the latter is a newer street not officially part of the historic Toronto roadway, unlike the disconnected York Region portions of its counterparts Kipling Avenue, Leslie Street and Woodbine Avenue.

 Bathurst Street

 Bathurst Street is named after Henry Bathurst, 3rd Earl Bathurst, who was British Secretary of War during the reign of George IV.
 Henry's contributions to Toronto include organizing the successive waves of British settlers following the War of 1812, and granting the charter to the first university in the city, King's College.
-Bathurst originally only referred to the section south of Queen Street.
+Bathurst Street originally only referred to the section south of Queen Street.
 In 1870, the section north of Queen Street became part of Bathurst Street.
 It was known until then as Crookshank's Lane, after Honourable George Crookshank.
 The road acted as a driveway to his 300 acre farm.